 Increased waist circumference indicates excess visceral adipose tissue.
 Visceral adipose tissue is known to increase the risk of infertility, heart attack, stroke, diabetes and other serious cardiometabolic conditions.
 Visceral adipose tissue contributes to several metabolic functions in the body.
 Reducing waist circumference helps reduce visceral adipose tissue and thereby reduces the risk of several medical conditions.

 So, why does increasing weight lead to infertility?

 In women, increasing weight leads to an imbalance in hormones.
-Predominantly the male hormone testosterone be higher.
+Predominantly the male hormone testosterone is higher.
 Adipose or fat tissue, produces several chemicals and hormones.
 Fat tissue promotes insulin resistance.
 Increased levels of insulin in the body promote testosterone production by the ovaries.
-Thereby female hormone, oestrogen is relatively less, contributing to infertility.
+Thereby female hormones, oestrogen is relatively less, contributing to infertility.

 In men, obesity not only physically impairs sexual activity and promotes performance anxiety but also reduces testosterone levels.
 The scrotum is outside the body, so as to keep the testicles, two degree centigrade below the body temperature.
 However, in an obese man, the scrotum is kept warm with the protuberant belly and thighs.
 This results in inadequate testosterone being produced, contributing to erectile dysfunction and thereby infertility.

 When the women are planning to go to the “Hole in the rock”, her husband also supports her and he accompanies her in all her activities and improves his exercise tolerance and loses weight.